wp-plugins/simple-welcome-bar/readme.txt

 == Screenshots ==

-1. The Welcome Bar settings page.
+1. The Simple Welcome Bar settings page.
-2. The Welcome Bar displayed on the home page.
+2. The Simple Welcome Bar displayed on the home page.

 == Changelog ==